The History of Sir Charles Grandison: Plot summary

 As with his previous novels, Richardson prefaced the novel by claiming to be merely the editor, saying, "How such remarkable collections of private letters fell into the editor's hand he hopes the reader will not think it very necessary to enquire".
 However, Richardson did not keep his authorship secret and, on the prompting of his friends like Samuel Johnson, dropped this framing device from the second edition.

 The novel begins with the character of Harriet Byron leaving the house of her uncle, George Selby, to visit Mr. and Mrs. Reeves, her cousins, in London.
 She is an orphan who was educated by her grandparents, and, though she lacks parents, she is heir to a fortune of fifteen thousand pounds, which causes many suitors to pursue her.
 In London, she is pursued by three suitors: Mr. Greville, Mr. Fenwick, and Mr. Orme.
-This courtship is followed by more suitors: Mr. Fowler, Sir Rowland Meredith, and Sir Hargrave Pollexfen.
+This courtship is followed by more suitors: Mr. Fowler and Sir Hargrave Pollexfen.
 The final one, Pollexfen, pursues Byron vigorously, which causes her to criticise him over a lack of morals and decency of character.
 However, Pollexfen does not end his pursuits of Byron until she explains that she could never receive his visits again.

 Pollexfen, unwilling to be without Byron, decides to kidnap her while she attended a masquerade ball at the Haymarket.
 She is then imprisoned at Lisson Grove with the support of a widow and two daughters.
 While he keeps her prisoner, Pollexfen makes it clear to her that she shall be his wife, and that anyone who challenges that will die by his hand.
 Byron attempts to escape from the house, but this fails.
 To prevent her from trying to escape again, Pollexfen transports Byron to his home at Windsor.
 However, he is stopped at Hounslow Heath, where Charles Grandison hears Byron's pleas for help and immediately attacks Pollexfen.
 After this rescue, Grandison takes Byron to Colnebrook, the home of Grandison's brother-in-law, the "Earl of L.".